 About Liza Wiemer (pronounced: Leeza Weemer)

 Liza Wiemer is an award-winning educator with over twenty years of teaching experience.
-Her second young adult novel, The Assignment, will be published by Delacorte Press on August 25, 2020.
+Her second young adult novel, The Assignment, was published by Delacorte Press on August 25, 2020.
 To date, The Assignment will also be published in Russia, Poland, Italy, and South Korea.
 Hello?, her debut contemporary YA novel, was named a Goodreads Best Young Adult Novel of the Month.
 In addition, Liza has had two adult nonfiction books published and several short stories included in the New York Times bestselling Small Miracles series.
 She has had articles published in various newspapers and magazines.
-A graduate of UW-Madison, Liza lives in Milwaukee, Wisconsin with her husband and has two married sons.
+A graduate of UW-Madison, Liza has two married sons and lives in Milwaukee, Wisconsin with her husband, Jim.

 - The Assignment, a young adult novel published by Delacorte Press, August 25, 2020.
 Signed copies at Boswell Books | B&N | Audible and Amazon